 1977-1978: Special Team Wraps.

 In the late 1970s, Subbuteo had the idea of selling their normal boxed teams in themed packs containing four teams, shrink wrapped inside a card wrap-around.
 The two sets illustrated here are not featured in catalogues, and may well have been trial promotions.
-The one on the left features in Subbuteoworld's rarest items, and has the four special boxed C500 home international teams sold in a special silver wrap for the Queens Silver Jubilee.
+The one on the left featured in Subbuteoworld's rarest items article (no longer on his website), and has the four special boxed C500 home international teams sold in a special silver wrap for the Queens Silver Jubilee.
 The set on the right is from the following year, and features the "semi finalists" of the 1978 World Cup Final.
 Only problem?
 The tournament was held in groups, with the two group winners contesting the final.
 So no semi's took place - opps.
 The final was between second phase group winners Argentina and Holland, while the 3rd place play off was between group runners up who were Brazil and Italy.
 So I guess those are the four teams.

 1979-1980 More Special Team Wraps

 Subbuteo had a second go at producing packs of four teams in 1979-1980.
 These new packs featured the new team boxes with one player visible in a window, and the new Subbuteo logos etc. The packs above were featured in the 1980 Italian catalogue, and represent all the teams in that year's European Championship.
 So we have Holland (ref 13), West Germany (156), Greece (18) and Czechoslovakia (231) in one box, and Italy (166), England (note that we have the wrong flag) (ref 317), Belgium (21) and Spain (48) in the other box.

 Sept 2020: Thanks to Domenico Guarascio, the teams in the packs are now illustrated.
 All are machine printed teams of the era.
 Although a machine print of the Belgian national side at ref 151 was produced, here they are in the all-white reference 21.